cactusJ12/Sparkrockets-BTTAI/README.md

 ### **Objective**

-The primary goal of Sparkrockets-BTTAI is to:
+The primary goal of this project is to

 -   Provide startups with a curated list of venture capital firms aligned with their business goals.
 -   Enhance matchmaking accuracy using machine learning, NLP techniques, and data-driven insights.